- Why do I need medical insurance?

 - I am a returning domestic student, and I have noticed that the “limited” sickness and accident insurance policy that was previously included with my tuition and fees is no longer available.
 Why is that?

 - The University’s contracted insurance carrier is unable to offer the previous “limited” sickness and accident policy because it does not meet ACA guidelines.
-The new sickness and accident policy does meet the new guidelines, and provides much better coverage than the previously offered plan.
-For this reason, its premiums are substantially larger.

 - Rather than mandating broader student insurance coverage for everyone (and raising costs for everyone), the University administration has decided to allow you to make the choice about where you will purchase your major sickness and accident medical insurance.